Alignak-monitoring/alignak-doc/source/04_configuration/arbiter.rst

   This variable is used to define if the poller must be managed as a spare one (will take the conf only if a master failed).
 The default value is *0* (master).

 realm
-  This variable is used to define the :ref:`realm <configobjects/realm>` where the poller will be put.
+  This variable is used to define the realm where the poller will be put.
 If none is selected, it will be assigned to the default one.

 manage_sub_realms
   This variable is used to define if the poller will take jobs from scheduler from the sub-realms of it's realm.
 The default value is *0*.